You Have Questions. We Have Answers.

-I read that you have a patent for batteries, could provide the patent number or a way to verify it?
+I read that you have several patents, could you provide the patent number or a way to verify it?

 We have filed a number of provisional patent applications for all inventions as we work towards the final product solutions.
 Unfortunately, provisional applications are not available for public search.
 We have provisional applications filed related to the cell internal construction, the cell enclosure, the battery pack construction, battery cooling system, body components, and more.